OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-03.md

 ## Habakkuk 3:18

-> nevertheless, I will find joy in the Lord,
+> yet, I will find joy in the Lord,
 > I will delight in God my Saviour.

 ## Habakkuk 3:19